geoSABINA/database/README.md

 ## Overview

-TThe geoSABINA dataframe provides a comprehensive, easy to use, and spatially-explicit database to support ecological research and planning in mainland Spain.
+The geoSABINA dataframe provides a comprehensive, easy to use, and spatially-explicit database to support ecological research and planning in mainland Spain.
 It integrates high-resolution spatial layers across four key collections:
 a) Plants occurrence records: include precise and refined location records for 82 tree and 101 shrub native species, as well as atlas of distribution for 6,456 vascular plants and XXX bryophytes
 b) Environmental variables: encompass climatic, edaphic, hydrological, and solar exposure factors at 250-meter resolution
 c) Species distribution models: employ a spatially-nested hierarchical approach with sabinaNSDM package for trees and shrubs